-The Graduation Fee includes the cost of cap and gown, graduation medals and awards, engraving, Class Night, Baccalaureate Mass and reception, graduation program printing, invitations, chair rental, and other related expenses.
+The Graduation Fee of $425 includes the cost of cap and gown, graduation medals and awards, engraving, Class Night, Baccalaureate Mass and reception, graduation program printing, invitations, chair rental, and other related expenses.

 As a condition of enrollment and good standing, each student’s financially responsible party (the “Family”) is required to have an active online tuition account with FACTS (Preston’s tuition management provider), accessed through your FACTS Family Online account.
 Since the School invoices tuition, fees, and most incidental expenses through FACTS, it is the responsibility of the Family to login and review these charges on a regular basis.

 FACTS charges the School an annual administrative fee to create and manage your tuition account.
 A recharge of $75 per student appears on your FACTS account as a School Payment Plan Fee due in full by June 1, 2020.